dfsp-spirit/libfs/README.md

 #### A note on the MGZ format

-The MGZ format is just a gzipped version of the MGH format.
-While the MGZ format is not supported directly by `libfs`, you have two options to read and write MGZ files:
+The MGZ format is just a gzipped version of the MGH format. `libfs` provides native `read_mgz()` and `write_mgz()` functions that are available automatically when zlib is present on your system — just link with `-lz`.
+No other dependencies are needed.

-* You can use `zlib` and the [zstr](https://github.com/mateidavid/zstr/) header-only C++ library (a stream wrapper around `zlib`) in combination with `libfs` to read MGZ files.
-It's easy and a complete example program that does it can be found in [examples/read_mgz/](./examples/read_mgz/).
-The program also contains an example for writing an MGZ file.
-While `zlib` itself is not header-only, it should be available *everywhere anyways*, so it should not drag you into dependency hell.
+If your compiler or toolchain does not support automatic zlib detection, you can `#define LIBFS_HAS_ZLIB` before including `libfs.h` to enable the MGZ functions manually.

-* You can extract the MGZ files manually on the command line before running your program or convert them using the FreeSurfer `mri_convert` command line program: `mri_convert file.mgz file.mgh`.
+If you cannot use zlib at all, you can still extract MGZ files manually on the command line before running your program or convert them using the FreeSurfer `mri_convert` command line program: `mri_convert file.mgz file.mgh`.

 #### What `libfs` is **not**